timsum/harmonypartition/README.md

         * 0b----KKKKPPPDDDVVVEEEC-D-EF-G-A-B
         * 4 bits at left for special markings: TBD
     * 2) an (n, 5) numpy array of KPDVE (context) values which serve as possible context for a group of notes
-        * a kpdve_list has a max length 84 for a single note, but averages about 10-12 for multi-note input
+        * a kpdve_list has a max length n = 84 for a single note, but is usually length 10 or so three- or four-note input
         * kpdve_list output from note intput requires analysis: the simplest system measures the proximity to the previous result.
         * best fit is currently calculated as pythagorean distance in a modular space (harmony voxel) (pt_kpdve_list_optimize.py)
     * 3) a group of notes represented in 12-bit form (0b101010110101)built from a KPDVE value (where the context is known, but not the notes of the chord)